yzjedu/cs151-lab5-donovan_theresa/algorithm.md

       4. otherwise
          5. add money to balance
          5. output new balance
+         6. money is set back to 0
          4. prompt user to input an option
    4. if user chooses W
       1. prompt user to input money being withdrawn
       2. if money is < 0